pqrs-org/appcast.pqrs.org/appcast-updater/update-descriptions/karabiner-elements.md

 - ✨ New Features
-    - Added a "Clear variables" button to EventViewer.
+    - Added a "Clear user variables" button to EventViewer.
 (Thanks to @BarakXYZ)